domainController/githubocean/README.md

 ## about

-launch a github search from a browser context menu. for this select a string, right-click it and click "search on github".
+launch a github search from a browser context menu by selecting a string, right-clicking it and then clicking "search on github".

 ## installation